Liffon/name-generator/README.md

 The data included in the repository is from Statistics Sweden ([Statistiska Centralbyrån](http://www.statistikdatabasen.scb.se/pxweb/en/), some data-mangling done by me) and [The United States Census Bureau](https://www.census.gov/topics/population/genealogy/data/1990_census/1990_census_namefiles.html)
 (the files are taken as-is from that link).

+## Known issues

+If running under Python 2, non-ASCII characters are not handled properly.
+As far as I can tell, it works fine under Python 3.